-In the opinion of the Governors, the Corporation complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2022.
-This opinion is based on a Board Self-Assessment for 2021-22 undertaken in June 2022.
-The information in the Board Self-Assessment Report is taken from the annual Board Self-Assessment survey undertaken in June 2022, the outcome of a gap analysis against the Association of College's Code of Good Governance for English Colleges, the outturn on the 2021-22 Governance Quality Improvement Plan (QIP) and feedback from the recent Ofsted inspection.
+In the opinion of the Governors, the Corporation complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2023.
+This opinion is based on a Board Self-Assessment for 2022-23 undertaken in August 2023.
+The information in the Board Self-Assessment Report is taken from the annual Board Self-Assessment survey undertaken in August 2023, the outcome of a gap analysis against the Association of College's Code of Good Governance for English Colleges, the outturn on the 2022-23 Governance Quality Improvement Plan (QIP), feedback from the most recent Ofsted inspection and findings of the Governance Audit August 2022.
 It includes all the information required by the AoC Code of Good Governance for English Colleges.